kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

     - attr:tracetest.selected_spans.count >= 1
 ```

-### Creating transaction
+### Creating the Transaction

-Now we wrap these files and create a transaction that will run these tests in sequence and will fail in case of any test failing.
+Now we wrap these files and create a transaction that will run these tests in sequence and will fail if any of the tests fail.
 We will call it `transaction.yaml`:

 ```yml
 type: Transaction